Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-Therefore, the cell 0 is $\mu$-almost surely included in a segment at time $T_n$.
-Since this segment is longer than $n$ and by $\s$-invariance, the probability that $[0,l]$ crosses a border of the segment tends to 0 as $n$ tends to infinity. \end{proof}
+By $\s$-ergodicity of $\F^{T'_n}\mu$, the cell 0 is $\mu$-almost surely included in some segment at time $T'_n$, and this segment has length larger than $n$ by definition of $T'_n$.
+By $\s$-invariance, the probability that $[0,l]$ crosses a border of the segment tends to 0 as $n$ tends to infinity. \end{proof}